Neural SLAM: Learning to Explore with External Memory: Experiments

 \subsection{Grid World Experiments}

-We conducted experiments in the simulated grid world environment, training the four baseline agents and our \textit{Neural-SLAM} agent continuously over a curriculum of $3$ courses.
-We observe that our \textit{Neural-SLAM} agent shows a relatively consistent and stable performance across all $3$ courses (Fig. \ref{fig:curriculum}).
-Specifically, our agent can still successfully and reliably explore in the $3\ts{rd}$ course where the environments contain more complex structures for which effective long-term memory is essential (the \textit{A3C-Nav2} agent fails to learn the $1\ts{st}$ course in all multiple trainings that we conducted).
-We visualize the memory addressing in Fig. \ref{fig:memory}, and observe that the write head addressing weight $\omega_{w}$ converges to a more focused attention to center around the current pose of the agent, while the read head addressing weight $\omega_{r}$ learns to spread out over the entire world area, so that the resulting read vector $r$ can summarize the current memory for the agent to make planning decisions.
-We note that the memory and the weights for the write/read heads are all initialized to the size of $16\times16$, since generalization performance tests will be conducted on worlds of those sizes, as will be discussed in Sec. \ref{sec:generalization}, yet the agent is able to constrain its writing and reading to the correct map size that it is currently traveling on, which is $8\times8$ (within the red bounding boxes).
+We conducted experiments in simulated grid world environment, training the baseline agents and the \textit{Neural-SLAM} agent continuously over a curriculum of $3$ courses, containing randomly generated grid worlds of size $8\times8$, $12\times12$ and $16\times16$ respectively (sample grid worlds are shown in Fig.\ref{fig:maps}).
+The average reward obtained by all agents are shown in Fig.\ref{fig:curriculum}.
+We observe that the \textit{Neural-SLAM} agent shows a relatively consistent and stable performance across all $3$ courses.
+Specifically, the \textit{Neural-SLAM} agent can still successfully and reliably explore in the $3\ts{rd}$ course where the environments contain more complex structures for which effective long-term memory is essential.

+We visualize the memory addressing of a trained \textit{A3C-Ext} agent and a trained \textit{Neural-SLAM} agent in Fig.\ref{fig:memory}.
+Both agents are placed in the same grid world environment with the same initial pose.
+The \textit{A3C-Ext} agent complets the exploration task in $56$ steps, and \textit{Neural-SLAM} in $24$ steps, the frames shown in Fig.\ref{fig:memory} are downsampled representative ones in each trajectory.
+We observe that for both agents, the write head addressing weight $\bm{\omega}^{w}$ converges to a more focused attention, while the read head addressing weight $\bm{\omega}^{r}$ learns to spread out and diffuse.
+We suspect that this learned behavior could help the resulting read vector $\mathbf{r}$ to better summarize the current memory for the agent to make informed planning decisions.